-1. Bolt and adhere steel spanner plates under levels 4 and 5 and on top of the level 5 slab to support structural openings for the stairs and compensate for the removed structures.
+1. Bolt and adhere steel spanner plates under levels four and five and on top of the level five slab to support structural openings for the stairs and compensate for the removed structures.

-2. Begin cutting out the openings for the stairs, working from level 5 downwards.
+2. Begin cutting out the openings for the stairs, working from level five downwards.

 3. Construct a platform over the opening to support back propping for the auditorium opening.

 4. Install Macalloy beams and tension rods to the underside of the roof slab to replace the large portions of existing slab and four reinforced concrete columns that were to be removed to form the auditorium slab opening.

 5. Hydraulically tension the Macalloy beams and tension rods.

 6. Remove the two reinforced concrete columns at level six using a Brokk concrete breaker.
 The level of the underside of the roof slab was continually monitored during demolition to check potential deflections.

 7. Remove the level six slab by saw cutting and concrete breaking followed by two further columns on level five.

 8. Install a tiered steel frame within the opening for the auditorium to provide structural support for the perimeter of the new opening and a backbone for the tiered seating in the auditorium.